TES3MP/CoreScripts/tutorials/Asynchronicity.md

 end)
 ```

-## Refactoring your own callbacks into async functions
+## Refactoring your own callbacks into Async functions

 Let's assume you already have a function such as
 ```Lua